lorvsso/ninety-nine-days/src/pages/blog/cairo-the-pyramids-of-giza.md

 ## How we got to & from Egypt

 We travelled overland in and out of Egypt seeing as we were already in the Middle East.
 Into Egypt, we travelled from Aqaba, Jordan to Cairo which took a total of 17 hours.
-Out of Egypt, we travelled from Cairo to Jerusalem, Israel which took a ridiculous and exhausting 25 hours.
+Out of Egypt, we travelled from Cairo to Jerusalem which took a ridiculous and exhausting 25 hours.
 If you want to know more about this option, I’ve written a dedicated blog post about the logistics of traveling overland through Jordan, Israel and Egypt.

 If you want to do a trip just to Egypt, I was surprised to find out that it’s relatively inexpensive to fly into Cairo from Europe: you should be able to get return flights from Athens, Rome or Paris for around $350 AUD (Aegean Airlines is your best bet).